ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.6.0/reference/tezos.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Tezos.address contract` casts the address of the smart
+The call `address contract` casts the address of the smart
     contract `contract` into the more general value of type `address`.